jpham79/jpham79/projects/csv.md

 summary: A CSV File Reader I am working on in ICS 321.
 ---

 I was given a skeleton by Professor Lipyeow Lim and am currently developing a CSV File Reader.
 It is able to search through CSV files in a certain format and return rows of data that either match the given paramaters or exceed the given parameters based on which commands are called.
-As of this moment, I am working on a way to first convert the given input into binary then return it in its ascii format.
-This project is teaching me how to process large amounts of data and make simple queries.
+The idea was to implement effecient ways to process files that are too large to be stored in memory, so three different approaches were taken: Using a filereader and processing the content character by character, Using a bufferedreader and processing the content line by line, Using a compression library to encode the file and then process it byte by byte.

-You may view the source code [Here](https://github.com/jpham79/CSV-File-Reader)
+The source code is hidden for now as the professor has extended the due date on the assignment.